Theft

 • From a home that you rent.

 As for the first exclusion, insurance companies simply don’t cover an insured’s illegal actions.
 But the other two are about increased risk.
-For example, more people come in and out of a home when it’s under construction, so there’s a greater chance for something to be stolen.
+For example, more people come in and out of a home when it’s under construction, so there’s a greater chance of something being stolen.

-The same is true when you rent the home out.
+The same is usually true when you rent the home out.
 Even if you believe you know your tenants very well, their presence (and their guests, for that matter) increases your risk for theft.
-You could protect yourself with landlord insurance, but another option is our versatile House & Property policy.
+You could protect yourself with landlord insurance, but another option is our versatile House & Property policy, which is available in South Carolina, Arizona, Alabama, Mississippi, and Virginia.

 You should also note that homeowners insurance seldom covers stolen cash ﹘mainly because it’s difficult to prove the loss.